grammyjs/website/site/docs/hosting/vps.md

 We will use the "KVM 1" plan.
 The resources of "KVM 1" are enough for bots with a large audience, and even more so for our test bot.

-Go back to the "KVM 1" card and click the "Add to cart" button.
+Click the "Add to cart" button.
 You will be automatically redirected to the checkout page, where you will also immediately register with Hostinger.

 ::: warning Change the Rental Term!